 The disputing parties start out using the voices that are already strongly decided: Advocating, Challenging and Directing. (‘Here’s my position.’
 ‘That’s not acceptable.’
 ‘What he should be doing is…’) The problem is that when both parties rely on voices that are closed and inflexible like this, then it produces stalemate very quickly.

 What the mediator brings to this situation is a set of voices, which is not only more balanced, but fundamentally more open.
-The objectivity of the Articulate and Critique voices provides a bridge and the openness of Inquiry encourages the disputants to move away from where they have got themselves stuck (in the ‘red zone’) and to travel in the direction of exploring and agreeing new possibilities.
+The objectivity of the Articulate and Evaluate voices provides a bridge and the openness of Inquiry encourages the disputants to move away from where they have got themselves stuck (in the ‘red zone’) and to travel in the direction of exploring and agreeing new possibilities.

 It’s a dynamic that can usefully be adopted in many other situations, where the differences of opinion might not have reached the point of needing professional mediation but would still benefit enormously from a shift into a more productive pattern of interaction.